-Using new or materials reclaimed following a container recycling process, the beverage container manufacturer produces the container, pours the beverages in, adds caps and labels and packs them for shipping.
+Using new materials, or materials reclaimed following a container recycling process, the beverage container manufacturer produces containers, pours the beverages in, adds caps and labels and packs them for shipping.
 They are now ready for distribution and sale.

 2. Sale to distributor or retailer

 The distributor or retailer purchases the beverages (usually in bulk) and stocks their store shelves for the consumer to purchase. distribution and sale.

 The container is sold to a consumer, which includes a deposit fee and sometimes a Container Recycling Fee, as part of the Alberta recycling process.